odevauchelle/DownsampleCurve/README.md

-# Downsample
+# DownsampleCurve

-The `downsample` function reduces the sampling of a two-dimensional parametric curve.
+The `downsample` function reduces the sampling of a two-dimensional curve.

 ## Simple example